top of page

 Year Opened: 1999 Capacity: 5,000

-Baylor Ballpark is celebrating 20 years being home to the Baylor University Bears baseball team.
+In 2024 Baylor Ballpark is celebrating 26 years as home of the Baylor University Bears baseball team.
 The ballpark is located on the campus of Baylor University, and is constructed of red brick and green steel beams, keeping with the décor and architecture found all around Baylor University.
-The ballpark has a capacity of 5,000, but the largest crowd ever exceeded that number on April 21, 2012 in a game versus Texas A&M, with a record crowd of 5,911.
+The stadium has a capacity of five thousand, but the largest crowd ever (during a game versus Texas A&M) far exceeded that number, with a record crowd of 5,911 on April 21, 2021.

 The ballpark’s surface is Bermuda grass with dimensions of 330-400-330.
-The Baylor program has been successful over the last two decades since the ballpark opened in 1999.
-The program has close to a 70% winning percentage, which has helped Baylor host four regionals and three super regionals during Baylor Ballpark’s history.
+The Baylor program has been successful over the last two decades since the ballpark opened in 1999 – the team has close to a 70% winning percentage over that time period, which has helped Baylor host four regionals and three super regionals during Baylor Ballpark’s history, including a 14-8 record during the post season.

 Food & Beverage 3

 Baylor Ballpark has the basic fare expected at a sports venue.
-There are two permanent concessions stands, with one located behind home plate at the entrance of the park – the other is called Hot Corner and is near third base.
-The menu at Baylor Ballpark is limited, but the prices are not outrageous – the most expensive single item is the chicken wrap at $7, with nachos at $5 and hot dogs, pretzels, candy, and peanuts at $4.
-The popcorn might be the best option at $3, but if you want to eat before the game that is an option, as there are plenty of restaurants in Waco to satisfy any food craving.
+There are two permanent concessions stands, with one located behind home plate at the entrance of the park, and the other near third base.
+The concessions stand by third base offers Mr. Beast Burgers and cheesesteaks, with cheesesteaks costing $11 and burgers costing $10.
+The menu at Baylor Ballpark is limited, but the prices are not outrageous – the most expensive items are the burgers and cheesesteaks.
+The pricing for some of the other items are nachos for $6 and hot dogs, pretzels, candy, and peanuts at $4.
+The popcorn might be the best option at $3, but if you want to eat before the game that is also an option, as there are plenty of restaurants in Waco to satisfy any food craving.

-In terms of drinks, Baylor Ballpark offers fans both Pepsi products and of course Dr Pepper products; Waco is the birthplace of Dr Pepper.
-The largest drink here is the souvenir cup at $6, but the 32-oz. souvenir is the cup sold at Baylor football games, and not a baseball cup.
-The smaller drinks at Baylor Ballpark are 20- oz. for $4, with other choices for the same price, being bottled water and Gatorade.
-There is also lemonade sold at a mobile stand on the concourse along with funnel cakes, corn dogs, and fruit ice chills.
+In terms of drinks, Baylor Ballpark offers fans both Pepsi products and of course Dr Pepper products, Waco being the birthplace of the latter beverage.
+The largest drink here is the souvenir cup at $6, but unfortunately this 32 oz souvenir is the one sold at Baylor football games, and not a baseball-themed cup.
+The smaller drinks at Baylor Ballpark are 20 oz of soda for $4, with other choices for the same price, being bottled water and Gatorade.
+There is also lemonade sold at a mobile stand on the concourse, along with funnel cakes, corn dogs, and fruit ice chills.

 Atmosphere 3

 Baylor Ballpark is a wonderful ballpark for college baseball fans to take in a game.
-The ballpark is architecturally simple and complementary to the surrounding campus.
-The park seems to be a visit from the past, yet very well maintained for a ballpark built in 1999.
-The unique part of Baylor Ballpark is the grass berm along the first baseline, were fans can throw down a blanket or set out lawn chairs, and the berm provides kids with entertainment as they slide down the grass.
+The ballpark is architecturally simple and complements the surrounding campus.
+The park seems to be a visit to the past, yet is very well maintained for a ballpark built in 1999.
+The unique part of Baylor Ballpark is the grass berm along the first baseline, where fans can throw down a blanket or set out lawn chairs, and the berm also provides kids with entertainment as they slide down the grass.

-The seating area has 3,200 basic green seats, with the box and reserved seating wrapped around home plate from first to third base.
-There are several access points to this area, including a walkway between the box seats and reserved seats.
-In addition, the scoreboard in left center field includes a video replay screen, and the fences are covered with local business advertisement just like you would see at a minor league ballpark.
+The seating area has 3,200 basic green seats, with the box and reserved seating wrapped around home plate from first to third base, with a total capacity of 5,000 fans.
+There are several access points to the seats, including a walkway between the box seats and reserved seats.
+In addition, the scoreboard in left center field includes a video replay screen, and the fences are covered with local business advertisements just like you would see at a minor league ballpark.

 Neighborhood 3